thexant/BotReadme/PrivacyPolicy.md

 - Data is organized by Discord server and user ID

 ### Security Measures
-- Access to data is restricted to the highest level of authorized bot developers, for development purposes only.
+- Access to data is restricted to the highest level of authorized bot developers, for development and support purposes only
-- Regular automated backups ensure data integrity
+- Regular secure backups ensure data integrity
 - Bot permissions are limited to necessary functions only

 ### Data Retention